carolinebirgersson/project-business-site/README.md

 I made a business site for the Swim baths of Stockholm stad.

+I learned:
+How to use HTML forms and simple requests
+What Javascript is and what it's used for
+How to modify the DOM using Javascript

 ## The problem

 I drew a sketch in Figma before I started the work, which made it easier to begin coding – and then I had a clear vision to strive for.